omgitstom/stormpath.github.io/source/rest/product-guide/index.markdown

 If however, your application(s) needs to support login for external 3rd party accounts like those in LDAP or Active Directory, or you have more complex account segmentation needs, directories will be a powerful tool to manage your application(s) user base.
 {% enddocs %}

-Directories can be used to cleanly manage segmented account populations.
-For example, you might use one Directory for company employees and another Directory for customers, each with its own security policies.
-You can [associate directories to applications](#account-store-mappings) (or groups within a directory) to allow the directory's accounts to login to applications.

 You can add as many directories of each type as you require.
 Adding or deleting accounts, groups and group memberships in directories affects ALL applications to which the directories are mapped as [account stores](#account-store-mappings).

 <a class="anchor" name="directory-mirror"></a>